 Discussion at the Kunsthalle Düsseldorf on 16 May 2021.

-The talk was streamed live over the internet.
+The talk was streamed live.

 Video of the discussion in the main hall of the Kunsthalle Düsseldorf (summary, 22:47 min).